alexander1914/course-angular-19/README.md

 **Service**: provide a way for you to separate Angular app data and functions that can be used by multiple components in your app.

+_@Injectable_: Decorator that marks a class as available to be provided and injected as a dependency.